TheSecondLugia/pixoo-next/README.md

 _Tested on a Pixoo 64, with Python 3.12 on MacOS Sonoma._

+## New features

+### Added support for Divoom Pixoo 16 and Divoom Times Gate

+The repository has now been optimized so that it works with these two recently released models.

+The Pixoo 16 is a 16x16 version of the Divoom Pixoo 64.
+It lacks some API features such as adding text elements (you can only draw them using the draw_text method).
+As a result, using send_text or send_items to this model will result in an error.
+In addition, push method will not work if the previous frame has already been pushed without switching to a different channel (see the "Known bugs" section below).

+The Times Gate uses a series of five 128x128 matrices.
+It basically supports all API calls for the Pixoo 64.
+To control which screen to push the drawn frame, we have added an additional lcd_index parameter to the push, send_text, and send_items parameter that accepts an integer between 0 and 4 that corresponds to which matrix to update (0 being the leftmost screen and 4 being the rightmost screen; default is 0).

+### The new save_frame method

+With this method, you can create custom animated drawings.
+After you are done drawing a frame, you can save it by calling save_frame() and move on to drawing the next frame.
+This gets stored in a buffer and can be modified by specifying the index parameter inside of the save_frame method (0 corresponds to the first frame of the animation).
+When you are ready to display your entire animation, call the push method.

+The push method also supports one additional parameter called 'speed'.
+This represents the number of ms to display each frame in the animation until it moves to the next frame.
+You can also call push directly without using the save_frame method if you plan on making static drawings.

 ## The all new ✨REST-interface✨

 It's pretty much fully functional now.